 In the meantime, you can use dental wax to make your braces less abrasive.
 In most cases, your dentist will provide you with the dental wax.
 Apply it over your brackets, and any protruding pieces of wire, before going to bed.
 This does a lot in terms of preventing irritation.
 (And don’t worry if you accidentally swallow some of the wax—it’s completely non-toxic.)

 In addition, you should be mindful of your sleeping position.
 If you sleep on your side or on your stomach—and thereby with your face sideways on your pillow—your braces will rub against your cheek.
 Sleeping on your back is the better option.

 Dealing with pain caused by teeth grinding

 Teeth grinding and wearing braces don’t mix.
 In fact, clamping your teeth down on components of your braces can cause a good deal of pain—even enough to wake you up!

 If you grind your teeth in your sleep, you’ll probably need a nightguard, a flexible mouthguard that protects your teeth.
 It’s best to talk with your dentist about this option in advance so that you’re wearing your night guard from the very beginning.

 Avoiding discomfort by cleaning and caring for your teeth

 It’s best to care for your braces properly by effectively cleaning them every night as per your dentist's recommendations.
 If you haven’t cleaned your teeth and braces well, you may be inclined to dislodge the remaining food particles with your tongue as you lie in bed.
 However, your brackets and wires can irritate your tongue, especially when you’ve just started wearing braces.

 If you’re thinking of getting braces for yourself or for a family member, talk with the dental team at Forest Lawn Dental Centre in Calgary.
-Our experienced family dentist will work with you to create a dental care plan tailored to your individual needs—at an affordable price.
-Contact us today!
+Our experienced family dentist will work with you to create a dental care plan tailored to your individual needs— Contact us today!